Last Updated on 10.30.2020

-Alternate Side Parking (ASP) returned on June 29 with the rule that if signs posted 2 or more days only the last day was in effect.
+Alternate Side Parking (ASP) returned on June 29 with the rule that if signs posted 2 or more days for ASP only the last day is in effect.
 However if there

-was only one day on the sign, that day was still in effect.
+was only one day on the sign, that day is still in effect.

 The extent of enforcing the sign with citations before this week is unknown, but several streets reported a slew of ticketed cars this week.